-To enter the cave, you’ll be required to rent a hire a guide.
+To enter the cave, you’ll be required to hire a guide.
 We opted for a package which included raft rental, gas lamps and a guide, costing 450THB (~S$19.50), for a group of 3.
-This can be arranged for at the reception area just in front of the carpark - meaning no prior online bookings are needed.
+This can be arranged for at the reception area just in front of the carpark – meaning no prior online bookings are needed.

 Address: Tham Lot, Pang Mapha District, Mae Hong Son 58150, Thailand

 3. Hike through the Pai Canyon